If you are in crisis or thinking about harming yourself, call or text 988 (the Suicide & Crisis Lifeline) any time, day or night.

 Depression care is not one thing.
 It is a set of tools that can be combined and adjusted.
 Here is an honest map of the main options, from first steps to what happens when the usual approaches have not worked.

 If you have been carrying depression for a while, the number of options can feel like noise.
 This guide keeps it simple.
 None of it replaces a conversation with a licensed clinician, but knowing the landscape can help you ask better questions and feel less lost.
+And you do not have to wait until you are out of options to learn about modern care; it is reasonable to understand what is available early, not only after everything else has failed.

 Talk therapy (psychotherapy)